-- e.
-For each event or activity, College officials will consider the anticipated size, required accommodations, traffic, noise, time, relationship to nearby areas and activities, security needs, and other relevant facts and circumstances to determine (a) whether a suitable location exists and (b) whether health and safety concerns require special precautions or arrangements. - f.
-During an event, the Active Student, Student Organization, or College employee requesting the reservation is responsible for preserving and maintaining the facility it reserved.
+For each event or activity, College officials will consider the anticipated size, required accommodations, traffic, noise, time, relationship to nearby areas and activities, security needs, and other relevant facts and circumstances to determine (a) whether a suitable location exists and (b) whether health and safety concerns require special precautions or arrangements.

+During an event, the internal user requesting the reservation is responsible for preserving and maintaining the facility it reserved.
 If any damage is caused to those facilities, the person(s) or organization (and its officers, if applicable) shall assume responsibility.